eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
 This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
 A simple fix is often the provide dedicate left turn lanes.

+!!! note
+    When setting option **--tls.actuated.jam-threshold** to a value > 0 (i.e. 30), all detectors will be usable, because useless phase extension is automatically avoided if a detector is found to be jammed.
+Alternatively, this can be configured for individual tls or even individual lanes using `<param>`.

 The detector names take the form `TLSID_PROGRAMID_EDGEINDEX.LANEINDEX` where

 - **TLSID** is the id of the tlLogic element